NEUROFUSIONInc/fusion/fusionMobile/README.md

       - create a new one
       - we're currently relying on the main hook to reset notifications

-  - logic to save prompt responses & read
+- (done) logic to save prompt responses & read

-  - migrate data for existing
+- Migration

   - prompts

     - read from async storage
     - parse with some default config into db prompt..

   - prompt_responses
     - read from async storage
+    - check the db for prompt with "Fusion: ${promptText}" - then get the promptUuid and store prompt response
-      -
+    - write to db

 - don't allow to have prompts with duplicated `promptText`